 Z-score is a value used to describe the normal distribution.
 It is defined as the distance between the mean score and the experimental data point, expressed in terms of SD (standard deviation).
-In statistical data analysis, it is also called standard score, z value, standardized score and normal score.
+In statistical data analysis, it is also called standard score, z value, standardized score, and normal score.

 μ = ∑x / n.
-Standard deviation is found according to the expression
+Standard deviation is found according to the expression:

-σ = √[∑(x - μ)² / n]
+σ = √[∑(x - μ)² / n],

-where x stands for raw value, and n for the number of data points.
+x stands for raw value and

 To find the z-score, you simply need to apply the following formula: